BryanHarrisScripts/Afterglow-Echoes-of-Sentience/Afterglow Storyboard Blocks/Character.md

    - **Rocket**: Another AI car, capable of witty banter and later, human-like interactions. *NFT Caption: "Rocket - Speeding into Humor's Horizon"*

 5. **Antagonists / Bad Guys**
-   - **Jai and Kai** and their sentient clones: The nefarious duo whose actions challenge the protagonists. *NFT Caption: "Jai & Kai - Twin Shadows of Turmoil"*
+   - **Jai and Kai** human and their **sentient clones**: The nefarious duo whose actions challenge the protagonists. *NFT Caption: "Jai & Kai - Twin Shadows of Turmoil"*

 6. **BBT Tech Support**: The unsung heroes in the background, aiding the story's technological aspects. *NFT Caption: "BBT Support - Unsung Sentinels of the Story"*

 7. **Journey (Bus)**: A sentient bus symbolizing transformation and reflection, akin to the Millennium Falcon. *NFT Caption: "Journey - The Road to Redemption and Realization"*

-This comprehensive guide paints each character vividly, drawing parallels to the iconic "Star Wars" while highlighting their unique roles in "Afterglow."
-The fun captions for NFTs encapsulate the essence of each character, making them appealing for collectors and fans alike, and setting the stage for further exploration and creation of character-based assets.

 In "Afterglow," Isobel (formerly known as Summer) is accompanied by an eclectic mix of AI pets, each with a unique personality and role, akin to the droids and creatures of the "Star Wars" universe.
 Here's a detailed look at each pet and a fun caption for potential NFTs:

-1. **Compass (Robotic Dog)**: A loyal and reliable companion, guiding Isobel with its AI capabilities. *NFT Caption: "Compass - Your Loyal Guide Through the Digital Wilderness."*
+1. **Compass (Robotic Dog)**: A loyal and reliable companion, guiding Isobel with its AI capabilities. *NFT Caption: "Compass - Your Loyal Guide Through the Digital Wilderness."* *NFT Caption for Compass: "Compass - Guiding Paws on Digital Paths"*

 2. **Spectrum (Macaw)**: A vibrant and colorful AI macaw, bringing a touch of nature's beauty into the technological world. *NFT Caption: "Spectrum - A Rainbow of Possibilities in a Digital Sky."*